caperaven/pr-training/html-css-fundamentals/topics-list.md

 ## CSS
 CSS is used to style elements on your webpage using style rules matching elements with selectors.

+Feel free to explore other content about the topics listed below for example if you prefer watching videos do that after reading through the provided link.

+Please create a simple web page where you can try out the concepts in the content.

 Read what CSS is below.
 [MDN CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)